Visa Documents and Requirements

 3. What is SEVIS and the SEVIS fee?

 SEVIS is the acronym for the Student and Exchange Visitor Information System, which is used by the U.S. government to track student visa records.
 Payment of the SEVIS fee is required to obtain a student visa and funds the system.
-W&L pays the SEVIS fee on behalf of students.
-You will receive a copy of the SEVIS fee receipt at your email address when the fee is paid.
-A physical copy of the SEVIS fee receipt will also be included in the welcome packet mailed to you before your first-year at W&L. Be sure to keep the record of your SEVIS fee payment, and keep it with you when you enter the U.S. for the first time.
+W&L pays the SEVIS fee on behalf of students who enroll in a degree program.
+Be sure to keep the record of your SEVIS fee payment, and keep it with you when you enter the U.S. for the first time.

 4. How do I maintain my student visa status?